nonblocking/mashroom/packages/plugin-packages/mashroom-csrf-protection/README.md

 # Mashroom CSRF Protection

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

 If you add this plugin all updating HTTP methods (such as POST, PUT and DELETE) must contain a CSRF token automatically generated for the session.
-Otherwise the request will be rejected.
+Otherwise, the request will be rejected.

 There are two ways to pass the token: